scottish-government-design-system/designsystem.gov.scot/components/checkboxes/index.md

 ### Small checkboxes

-Although small checkboxes appear smaller, their clickable area remains the same as larger checkboxes.
+Although small checkboxes appear smaller, their clickable area remains the same as normal checkboxes.
 This makes them easier for users to select.

 {% include example-frame.html name="small" %}